August 31st

 Commentary:

 'One size fits all', isn't always the rule!
-Something that is grossly inappropriate may fit quite alright for a master.
-But even that which is deemed perfectly perfect can bring disgrace to the inferior!
+Something grossly out of line may fit quite right for a master.
+Whereas even that which is deemed perfectly perfect might bring disgrace to the inferior!

-It is not the action that makes the difference, but it is the worthiness of the person performing it.
+The action itself does not make the difference, but the intentions and worthiness of the person performing it do.
 Many times, that which is right and appropriate for one person cannot be acceptable for another.
 A scientist can experiment with new chemicals in the lab, whereas a student who is learning acids from bases better refrain from mixing liquids in the lab as per his whims!

 A master can formulate anything with ease.
 Mastery comes with a good heart and good intentions.
-When one's intentions are in the right direction, all else falls into place and everything works well.
+When your heart is pure and filled with good intentions, you don’t have to prove it to anyone.
+Your actions will do that.

 pada vigrahaH: